enso-org/enso-archive/doc/design/engine/engine-services.md

   a user's development experience.
 - **LSP Spec Completeness:** We should also support all LSP messages that are relevant to our language.
 Currently we only support a small subset thereof.

+## The Binary Protocol
+The binary protocol refers to the auxiliary protocol-based

+## Binary Protocol Functionality

 ## Protocol Message Specification - Common Types
 There are a number of types that are shared between many of the protocol